 Change DNS Server in Windows 10

-By default, Windows 10 automatically configures the network connection on your computer to use the DNS Servers of your Internet Service Provider.
+Windows 10 automatically configures the network connection on your computer by using DNS Servers of your Internet Service Provider.

-This automatic setting is ideal for most users who do not want to go through the hassle of setting up a DNS Server on their Computer.
+This automatic DNS Server setting is ideal for most users who do not want to go through the hassle of manually setting up DNS Servers on their computers.

-Follow the steps below to change DNS Servers on your computer to either Google DNS or OpenDNS.
+Follow the steps below to change DNS Server on your computer to either Google DNS or OpenDNS.

-2. On the Network & Internet Settings screen, scroll down in the right pane and click on Change Adapter Options.
+1. Go to Settings > Network & Internet > scroll down in the right-pane and click on Change Adapter Options.

-Note: You will be prompted to enter your Admin Password, in case you are not currently logged in with your Admin Account.
+Note: You may be prompted to enter Admin Password, if you are not currently logged-in to your Admin Account.